See More Projects

 In the 2017-18 school year, the AMA YRC received additional funding from Jumpstart Charities to pilot a club for girls: GO!
 Run (girls only!).
-This pilot has become a permanent piece of the AMA YRC, growing from 18 to 32 and now 45 GO!
+This pilot has become a permanent piece of the AMA YRC, growing from 18 to 45 GO!
 Run clubs province-wide.

 We are finding that reaching the high school age group with run clubs can be challenging.
 We are working to learn how a run club can be successful with older students and how to pique their interest in the program.
 Some schools, such as those in rural and remote communities, have had difficulties with the program as they cannot easily access the in-person supports offered.
 As such, we’re looking into developing an online learning module to improve the accessibility for all schools across Alberta.
 We’re also focusing on increasing the inclusivity of the AMA YRC so that students of all abilities can participate and have fun.